 - 1.1 This report presents key facts and figures relevant to the North Norfolk District area.
-It identifies the types and quantities of development which took place between 1 April 2021 31 March 2022, compares this to previous years and presents information on the progress of the development of the emerging Local Plan (2016- 2036).
-It also includes information used in the development of the emerging Local Plan.
-The content allows the Council and others to monitor the progress that is being made in meeting a range of targets and test the effectiveness of policies contained in the adopted Core Strategy. - 1.2 Monitoring progress of adopted and emerging planning policies, and the performance of these policies is critical to the process of "plan, monitor, review" which underpins the existing Local Development Framework and which is helping to inform the new Local Plan.
+It identifies the types and quantities of development which took place between 1 April 2022 31 March 2023 and compares this to previous years.
+It also includes information used in the development of the emerging Local Plan (2016- 2036), which has been submitted for examination.
+The content allows the Council and others to monitor the progress that is being made in meeting a range of targets and test the effectiveness of policies contained in the adopted Core Strategy, as well as providing an insight into what will be included in future monitoring reports. - 1.2 Monitoring progress of adopted and emerging planning policies, and the performance of these policies is critical to the process of the "plan, monitor, review" process which underpins the existing Local Development Framework and which helped inform the new Local Plan.
 It ensures the early identification of issues and provides a clear mechanism for checking that targets have been met.
 The main purposes are: - To establish what has and is happening and to anticipate what is likely to happen; - To assess how plan policies are performing.
 Are they having any unintended consequences? - To inform the development of new policies. - 1.3 The process is linked to a set of targets and performance indicators, each of which are related to key policy objectives.